FinTrU

 Overview

-My Time At FinTrU
+My time at FinTrU

 When I first joined FinTrU, the team was kicking off a brand-new product idea that aimed to tackle a big challenge in the industry.
 It felt like the perfect moment to jump in, and I got to be part of shaping the project right from the start.
 I worked side by side with other designers to untangle early problems, sketch out solutions, and imagine how features like machine learning and AI could actually work in practice.
 I also quickly found myself diving into user research.
 Some days I was behind the laptop as a notetaker, and other days I was leading the conversations.
 Either way, I loved turning those raw insights into something meaningful that directly influenced our designs.